Breathing in, I have arrived; breathing out, I am home

 …is a Lehigh Valley, Pennsylvania-based community who, since 2009, has been gathering weekly to practice mindfulness meditation in the Plum Village tradition of Zen Master, Thich Nhat Hanh

-Our sangha meets online via Zoom every Tuesday evening at 7:00 PM EST. All are welcome.
+Our sangha meets in person at Living Room Yoga in Emmaus, PA every Tuesday night at 7 PM as well as online via Zoom at the same time (every Tuesday evening at 7:00 PM EST, contact us at the email below for the link).
+All are welcome.
 We respect and appreciate all spiritual traditions.
 While we recognize our interbeing, we honor any differences among us, and welcome guests of any age, gender, body size or type, sexual orientation, race, religion, ethnic heritage, or ability.
 We recognize the existence of systemic and inherited forms of discrimination and believe mindfulness can be a powerful vehicle to begin healing and increase understanding, awareness, equanimity, and inclusion.
 Participation in Dharma Moon Sangha is always free of charge.
 If you would like to join us, please email us for the link at: emmaussangha@gmail.com.

 Who We Are